 The skillet to use can also be crucial.
 We recommend using a deep cast-iron skillet because it keeps oil hot all the way through.
 If you don’t have this tool yet, giving space for each cheese curds is the best option.
 Grab some curds and make the best ever fried cheese curds at home!

 Serve hot and gooey cheese curds as snacks or appetizers!
 This finger food is so addicting and simple to make, you’ll love making batches of them!

 - In a medium bowl, sift together the flour, baking powder, and salt.

 - Stir in the eggs and milk.

-- Heat the oil in a large, heavy skillet over medium heat.
+- Heat the oil in a saucepan to medium heat or 375 degrees F.